Mikel Oyarzabal: Club career

 On 19 August 2016, Oyarzabal again renewed his contract until 2022.
 He featured in all 38 league matches over the season, as the San Sebastián-based team came sixth and returned to the UEFA Europa League after a two-year absence.

 Oyarzabal made his European debut on 19 October 2017, scoring in a 6–0 thrashing of Macedonia's Vardar in the Europa League group stage; his team made it to the last 32, with him scoring an own goal in a 4–3 aggregate loss to Red Bull Salzburg.
 On the domestic front he scored 12 goals, including two in a 5–0 win against Girona on 8 April 2018.

-On 5 October 2018, Oyarzabal scored his first goals since May of that year, two penalties in a 3–1 away victory over Athletic Bilbao in the Basque derby.
-Athletic Bilbao had tried to sign him in the summer transfer window, but he had rejected their approach in favour of signing a new contract with Real Sociedad to run until 2024.
+On 5 October 2018, Oyarzabal scored his first goals since May of that year, converting two penalties in a 3–1 away victory over Athletic Bilbao in the Basque derby.
+The opposition had tried to sign him in the previous summer transfer window, but he had rejected their approach in favour of signing a new contract with Real Sociedad to run until 2024.
 He set a new personal best that campaign, netting 13 times.

 In the 2019–20 Copa del Rey, Oyarzabal scored a penalty in each leg of a 3–1 aggregate defeat of Mirandés as his team reached the final for the first time since 1988.
-On 10 July that year, he achieved his 50th goal for the club in a 3–2 home defeat against Granada, and on 3 October he scored a penalty in his 200th match in a 3–0 win over Getafe.
+On 10 July that year, he achieved his 50th goal for the club in a 3–2 home loss against Granada, and on 3 October he scored a penalty in his 200th match in a 3–0 win over Getafe.